l7mp/stunner/examples/livekit/README.md

 # Using Livekit with STUNner

-This guide shows how you can use [LiveKit](https://livekit.io/) inside a Kubernetes cluster, using STUNner as a WebRTC gateway.
+This document guides you through the [LiveKit](https://livekit.io/) installation into Kubernetes, when it is used together with the STUNner WebRTC gateway.

-In this demo you will learn the following steps to:
+In this demo you will learn the following steps:
 - integrate a typical WebRTC application server with STUNner
 - deploy the LiveKit server into Kubernetes,
 - configure STUNner to expose LiveKit to clients